-Abstract We consider the problem when visitor wants to visit all interesting sites in a city exactly once and to come back to the hotel.
-Since, the visitors use streets, walking trails and pedestrian zones, the goal is to minimize the visitor's traveling.
-A new problem the Traveling Visitor Problem (TVP) is then similar to the Traveling Salesman Problem (TSP) with a difference that the traveling visitors, during its visit of sites, can not fly over buildings in the city, instead visitors have to go around these obstacles.
-That means that all "air" distances, like those in a TSP, are impossible in this case.
-The tested benchmarks are combined from three real instances made using tourist maps of cities of Koper, Belgrade and Venice and two instances of modified cases from TSPLIB.
-We compared two methods for solving the Traveling Visitor Problem.
-In all tested cases the Koper Algorithm significantly outperforms the Naïve Algorithm for solving the TVP.
+We consider new problem named the Traveling Visitor Problem (TVP).
+Visitors start from a hotel with desire to visit all interesting sites in a city exactly once and to come back to the hotel.
+Since, the visitors use streets and pedestrian zones, the goal is to minimize the visitor's traveling.
+A new problem is similar to the Traveling Salesman Problem (TSP) with a difference that the traveling visitors, during its visit of sites, can't fly over buildings in the city, instead visitors have to go around these obstacles.
+That means that all Euclidean distances, like those in Euclidean TSP, are impossible in this case.
+The tested benchmarks are combined from three real instances made using tourist maps of cities of Venice, Belgrade and Koper and two instances of modified cases from TSPLIB.
+We introduced and compared two exact methods for solving the TVP.
+In all tested cases the Koper Algorithm significantly outperforms the Naïve Algorithm for solving the TVP - the difference in quality of solutions differs from 6.52% to 354.46%.